 During the year ended June 30, 2019 the Company determined commercial production was achieved for the Moss Mine on September 1, 2018.
-As a result, December 2018 comparative revenue and production cost figures for the six months ended December 31, 2018 shown in the statements of loss and comprehensive loss represent transactions for the four months ended December 31, 2018.
+As a result, September 2018 comparative revenue and production cost figures shown in the statements of loss and comprehensive loss represent transactions for the one month ended September 30, 2018.
 Prior to the commencement of commercial production on September 1, 2018 revenue and production costs were capitalized within construction in progress.